How to Sell Your RV

 Written by Carolyn Jackson

 RVs have a pretty long lifespan.
 They can last up to and beyond 20 years.
-Sometimes we assume an RV is like a car, and we need a new one every five years, but actually, RVs are built to last and can go for years beyond most cars.
-But, just because an RV can last up to 20 years doesn’t mean you need to keep the same one for that long.
-RV manufacturers constantly make new models, upgrades, and technologies that make RVs even more exciting and comfortable.
+Sometimes we assume an RV is like a car, and we need a new one every couple of years, but actually, RVs are built to last and can go for years beyond most cars.
+But, just because an RV can last up to 20 years doesn’t mean you need or want to keep the same one for that long.
+RV manufacturers constantly make new models, upgrades, and technologies that make RVs even more exciting and comfortable and even more suitable to your lifestyle an family needs.

 Whether you want to upgrade to a newer RV or your family dynamics have changed, warranting a different RV style or size, you can sell your current RV to make some money and put towards a new one (or a previously new one).
 This article will cover how to sell your RV, what you need to do to prepare to sell your current RV, and what to expect throughout the sales process.